City Mayors deal with urban transport issues on its news and feature pages

 History, design and operations

-World Metros is a new series by City Mayors.
-The series will feature the world's greatest metro railway systems systems, explain their history and describe current operations.
-The first articles in the series deal with London, New York and Sao Paulo.
+The World Metros series features the world's greatest metro railway systems systems, explains their history and describes current operations.
 Please write to the editor if you wish to contribute to the World Metro series.

 Barcelona Metro: On track to become